wkolowski/CoqCat/README.md

   This is one of my greatest accomplishments — after changing, improving and correcting the definitions a gazillion times I'm starting to be pretty sure that they are correct and convenient.
 However, they're not perfect yet: there are issues with coherence conditions.
 * Defined and proved properties of these categories:
-  - `CoqSetoid` - this formalization's equivalent of Set, the category of sets and functions.
+  - `SETOID` - this formalization's equivalent of Set, the category of sets and functions.
 We use setoids because our categories actually have a setoid of morphisms and not simply a set.
   - `Rel` - category of types and relations.
   - `Sgr` - category of semigroups.
   - `Mon` - category of monoids.